pramnora/secret-messages/README.md

 - As well as, using Decimal numbers/you can also use: Binary/Hexadecimal/Octal numbers.
 - Or else, choose to invent your own form of data encryption techniques.

-**NOTE**: For sheer simplicity sake, messages here are all shown as 'unencrypted'.
+**NOTE**: For sheer simplicity sake, messages here are all shown as 'unencrypted' plain text.